outaagunga/documentation/blog_guide.md

 >3.
 Tone & Style: Adjust the entire text to maintain a consistent, appropriate tone, which should be [Your desired tone].
 Check that the style aligns with [Your desired style e.g APA, MLA, Chicago].
 >4.
 Impact & Delivery: Convert passive voice to active voice wherever it makes the sentence stronger.
 Replace weak verbs and adjectives with strong, impactful alternatives.
 >5.
 Correctness: Fix all grammatical, punctuation, and spelling errors, including advanced issues like misplaced modifiers and subject-verb disagreement in complex sentences.
+>6.
+Formatting & Punctuation: Use standard punctuation only.
+Do not use em dashes (—), en dashes (–), or ellipses (...).
+Replace them with standard punctuation as appropriate.
+Ensure spacing and paragraph structure are consistent

 ---